jcanizalez/terraform-cloud-module/README.md

 # terraform-cloud-module
-Example how use a terraform module from Terraform Cloud
+Example how use a terraform module from Terraform Cloud.